Work with File Systems on Oracle Linux

 df -h

-• The first partition, sda1, on the hard drive contains the Unified Extensible Firmware Interface (UEFI) boot loader files and is mounted on /boot/efi.
+• The hard drive's first partition, sda1, contains the Unified Extensible Firmware Interface (UEFI) boot loader files and is mounted on /boot/efi.

 • The second partition, sda2, is mounted on /boot.